akhmadgibran/akhmadgibran/README.md

 You can call me Wylie or Nabil, a developer based in Indonesia.

-I’m currently learning to become Full-Stack Web Developer, and doing my best at coding a codebase that follow the best practice in industry.
+I’m currently learning to become a Full-Stack Web Developer, and doing my best at coding a codebase that follow the best practice in industry.
 I have goal to build scalable, structured, optimized, and efficient projects.

 I love exploring and honing my skills, and working on various side project.